MP Estate Planning UK

 An elderly couple consulting with an advisor and reviewing documents related to estate planning, last will and testament, and inheritance tax planning, surrounded by smaller figures representing different stages of life and family members.

-Inheritance Tax in the UK is a tax on the estate (property, money, and possessions) of someone who has died.
-Understanding this tax is crucial for effective estate planning and financial management.
-It can significantly impact the amount of wealth passed on to loved ones.
-In this guide, we’ll break down the basics of Inheritance Tax, explore various exemptions and reliefs, delve into planning strategies, and outline the steps to take after a death.
-With this knowledge, you can better manage your estate and minimize tax liabilities.
+Inheritance Tax (IHT) is a tax on the estate — the property, money, and possessions — of someone who has died.
+Understanding how IHT works is crucial for effective estate planning and protecting your family’s wealth.
+IHT can significantly reduce the amount passed on to your loved ones, and with the average home in England now worth around £290,000, more ordinary families are being caught by this tax than ever before.
+In this guide, we’ll break down the basics of Inheritance Tax, explore the available exemptions and reliefs, look at practical planning strategies including trusts, and outline what happens after a death.
+With this knowledge, you can take meaningful steps to protect your estate and reduce unnecessary tax liabilities.

 Understanding the Basics of Inheritance Tax